warner-benjamin/modernLLMstudygroup/paper_18/ReadMe.md

 # TinyStories: How Small Can Language Models Be and Still Speak Coherent English?

-This week's paper is' [*TinyStories: How Small Can Language Models Be and Still Speak Coherent English?*](https://arxiv.org/abs/2305.07759)
+This week's paper is [*TinyStories: How Small Can Language Models Be and Still Speak Coherent English?*](https://arxiv.org/abs/2305.07759)

 TinyStories is an interesting paper for two reasons.
 First it's one of, if not the first, paper to use fully synthetic data for pretraining a language model.
 Second, it and similar datasets allow for us to practice pretraining language models in a reasonable amount of time on consumer hardware.